murtazarangwala99/ToDo/PendingTask.md

     like Backend you have dotenv
 - Every rendered list values via .map() in react must have a "key" prop associated with it, to bring out the best out of reconciliation algo built for react (IN JSX LOOP PART)
 -

-## Future Tasks

-- To capture tasks as array values instead of string(Add Array Of Tasks to be added).
-- Mobile Responsive